jwcranford/scryptbc/README.md

 # Interoperability Testing with scrypt

-The following commands assume that scrypt are both installed on the PATH.
+The following commands assume that scrypt is installed on the PATH.

 ```
 cd build/install/scryptbc/bin